 - Persistent headaches, especially as soon as you wake up due to all the teeth grinding during sleep.

 - Inability to bite food properly due to the worn-out tooth surfaces.

 - Short pauses in breathing during sleep, which can be noticed by your bedmate.

 What is the best treatment solution to bruxism?

 A few changes to one’s everyday behavior can provide significant relief from bruxism.
 Mainly, the patient has to prevent excessive stresses from being applied on the jaws and joints of the face.
 Sleeping in a comfortable position, avoiding chewing tobacco, gum or pen caps, avoiding the consumption of alcohol and smoking cigarettes, etc. can reduce the severity of bruxism.

 When it comes to professional help, we can provide you with a nighttime bruxism guard.
-It is a custom-fabricated mouth guard made from dental-grade plastic material and is particularly used in the treatment of bruxism.
+It is a custom-fabricated night guard made from dental-grade plastic material and is particularly used in the treatment of bruxism.
 The patient can simply wear it before going to sleep and the guard would do its work.
 It prevents the contact between the teeth from the upper and lower jaws, thereby completely nullifying the chances of teeth grinding.

 The mouth guard itself would be perfect in fit and comfort.
 Since it is fabricated to precision according to the contour of the teeth, it wouldn’t cause any discomfort when you wear it.
 Also, it wouldn’t apply any unwanted stresses on the jaws.